codepath/android_guides/Developing-Custom-Themes.md

 To define the theme attributes we use a `themes.xml` file.
 In our theme definition, we set some custom styles using the `item` element.
 Note how the default OS attribute `android:actionBarStyle` has been overridden to style the action bar along with the custom attributes.
 For more information on styling action bar, check out [[styling the action bar|Extended-ActionBar-Guide#custom-actionbar-styles]] cliffnotes.

-In addition, note how we implement the custom attributes in the theme in [step 3](https://github.com/codepath/android_guides/wiki/Developing-Custom-Themes#3-custom-attributes), such as `pageBackground`, `textSubheader`, etc. in the theme.
+In addition, note how we implement the custom attributes in the theme [defined in step 3](https://github.com/codepath/android_guides/wiki/Developing-Custom-Themes#3-custom-attributes), such as `pageBackground`, `textSubheader`, etc. in the theme.

 Add the following to `res/values/themes.xml`: